graviaDaemon/treasure_hunting/README.md

 # Roadmap

 ### General additions
-- Create tabs for the various sections (eg. drawing, settings, information)
+- Create tabs for the various sections (eg. drawing, settings, information) (COMPLETE)
-- Add information to the window, to show what the current settings are, and which message is displayed
+- Add information to the window, to show what the current settings are, and which message is displayed (COMPLETE)
 - Replace the dropdown selection with a "copy map line here" text box
 - Add color picker for the smaller and larger pie slice (COMPLETE)